 As for my personal impressions from this place, I think that the building itself did not like me because I prefer the old architecture.
 Despite this, it is still an important place to visit because of its historical significance.

-Beach on the island of HK
+Beach on Hong Kong island

 The next day I wanted to go to Lantau Island to see the great Buddha but Monika convinced me to spend the whole day at the beach.
 It was nice to take a bath in the warm, clear sea again, but I preferred to see the great Buddha.
 The road itself was not boring as HK is very mountainous and we had beautiful views all the way.
 This time, however, not to the city a beautiful green mountains and the sea with a few hundred meters above it.
 It was beautiful and I also had the opportunity to get to know another part of HK that is quiet and very natural, not crowded and noisy from Nathan Road.
 We spent the day in the South China Sea and sat on a beautiful beach surrounded by a cliff.
 But it was worth coming here.